clirdlf/ndsa.org/meetings.md

 The National Digital Stewardship Alliance is a consortium of [more than 160 organizations](http://ndsa.org/members-list/) committed to the long-term preservation and stewardship of digital information and cultural heritage, for the benefit of present and future generations. _Digital Preservation 2017_ ([#digipres17](https://twitter.com/search?q=%23digipres17&src=typd)) will help to chart future directions for both the NDSA and digital stewardship, and is expected to be a crucial venue for intellectual exchange, community-building, development of best practices, and national-level agenda-setting in the field.

 The conference will be held at the [Westin Convention Center](http://www.westinpittsburgh.com/) “where downtown buzz meets restorative sleep”, just blocks from historic [Market Square](http://marketsquarepgh.com/), [The Andy Warhol Museum](http://www.warhol.org/), boutiques, restaurants, and nightlife.
 The NDSA strives to create a safe, accessible, welcoming, and inclusive event, and will operate under the DLF Forum’s [Code of Conduct](https://www.diglib.org/about/code-of-conduct/).

-### Registration
+### Registration and Lodging

 The 2017 CFP is now closed.
 All conference submissions will be peer-reviewed by NDSA’s volunteer Program Committee.
 Presenters will be notified in July and guaranteed a registration slot at the conference.

-[REGISTRATION](https://www.conftool.pro/dlf2017/) opens June 2nd. $200 registration fees include continental breakfast, hot lunch, coffee breaks, and a reception).
+Conference registration opens June 2nd. $200 registration fees include continental breakfast, hot lunch, coffee breaks, and a reception.
 A limited number of student-rate tickets will also be available, at $150 each.
+[Click here to register for the conference.](https://www.conftool.pro/dlf2017/)

+Hotel rooms will be available from October 21 – October 26 at our group rate of $189 for standard guestrooms.
+[Click here to book online.](https://www.starwoodmeeting.com/Book/dlf2017)

 ### Planning Committee Members